clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 _TODO: add full code up to this point or link to it externally?_

-After making these updates our Modal should now correctly respond to close events via the Escape key or when clicking outside of it from a light dismiss.
-It should also not have any problems being re-opened after it has been closed from either of these types of close events.
+After making these updates our Modal will now correctly respond to close events triggered by either the Escape key or light dismiss by the user.
+It should not have any problems being re-opened after it has been closed from either of these types of close events as well.

 ### Enabling the component to be controlled or uncontrolled

-In React, there is the concept of "controlled" or "uncontrolled" components which typically applies to form controls such as text inputs.
-The same concept can be applied to our Modal component.
+In React, there is the concept of ["controlled" and "uncontrolled" components](https://react.dev/learn/sharing-state-between-components#controlled-and-uncontrolled-components) which typically applies to form controls such as inputs.
+A component that is "controlled" has its behavior handled by its parent while a component that is "uncontrolled" has behavior that the parent has no influence over.
+This concept can be applied to our Modal component.

 Depending on where in our application we use our Modal component, we may want it to be controlled or uncontrolled by a parent component.
 If we want the Modal to be a controlled component, then we need to maintain some state outside the Modal component and pass it to the component as an `isOpen` prop to control opening and closing it, which we've already accomplished.

 Other times we may want to open the Modal component once at a specific point in time and allow for it to be closed on its own without having to create and manage any additional state.
-The Modal component should be capable of handling either case for flexibility without any loss of functionality.
+Our Modal component should be capable of handling either case for flexibility without any loss of functionality.

 #### Solving for the Controlled and UnControlled Modal

 To make our Modal flexible enough to be controlled or uncontrolled, we start by giving it its own `isOpen` state and `setIsOpen` state setter via React's `useState` hook.
-We will update the props for `isOpen` and `setIsOpen` to be optional.
+We will also update the existing component props for `isOpen` and `setIsOpen` to be optional.
 Within the component we prefer `props.isOpen` and `props.setIsOpen` if they exist.
 If they do not exist then we fall back to our own local `isOpen` state and `setIsOpen` state setter.

 To avoid confusion with the similarly named props and state, we alias `props.isOpen` as `controlledIsOpen` and `props.setIsOpen` as `controlledSetIsOpen`.
 We'll also name our local `isOpen` as `uncontrolledIsOpen` and our local `setIsOpen` as `uncontrolledSetIsOpen`.
-Finally, we reconcile the `controlled` and `uncontrolled` props and state using the `??` operator.
-We then refer to `isOpen` and `setIsOpen` in the rest of our Modal's internal code.
+Finally, we reconcile the `controlled` and `uncontrolled` props and local state using the [nullish coalescing operator (`??`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing).
+We then refer to `isOpen` and `setIsOpen` in the rest of our Modal's internal code to further avoid referencing props and states by their aliased names.
 Lastly, we'll add a new boolean prop called `initialOpen` that determines if the Modal should be open by default when it is being used as a uncontrolled component.

 The following code demonstrates how we rectify the `isOpen` state and state setter in a controlled or uncontrolled setting: